Ashley Graham Flaunts Curvy Bod In A Striped Bikini On Instagram

 “Curacao island… come with me!” wrote one of her fans, ending their message with a happy face emoji.

 “Puerto Rico baby!!
-Wish you could join @_akshave and I!!” quipped another Instagram user, dropping a pair of blowing kiss emojis at the end of their comment.
+Wish you could join @_akshave and I!!” quipped another Instagram user, dropping a pair of blowing kiss emoji at the end of their comment.

 “Uhm you’re welcome anywhere I go!
 Come visit me in Hawaii girl [two hearts emoji],” penned another one of Ashley’s social media followers.

-All in all, the sexy pic garnered more than 224,000 likes in addition to over 2,360 comments.
+All in all, the sexy pic garnered more than 224,000 likes, in addition to over 2,360 comments.

 “Honey your life is a vacation.
-I love you though,” read one message, trailed by a string of flattering emojis.
+I love you though,” read one message, trailed by a string of flattering emoji.